 There are no regulations, as such, for state, local, or private Web sites.
 Nonetheless, already certain private sites have been sued because they are inaccessible.

-Even though private Websites are not regulated by the ADA, inaccessible sites are impractical.
-Of course, no one wakes up in the morning and says, ``I want to write a Website that only some can use.''
+Inaccessible sites are impractical.
+Of course, no one wakes up in the morning and says, I want to write a Website that only some can use.
 But if your Web site is difficult or unusable for your potential customer or client, you have wasted your clever coding and complex graphics.

 While many libraries and hospitals could purchase special equipment for the disabled, it is an additional expense, dependent on the budget; and it would not help those who, for whatever reason, cannot physically get to that special equipment.

 To meet Section 508 standards, a site should be accessible to palm held devices, small portable computers, WebTV, and older computers; by modems, ISDN cable modems and low band width DSL lines.

 It is not, however, our intention to lecture or to preach.
 What we have tried to do is to provide a few relatively simple solutions, aimed at removing the major obstacles to full Web Accessibility.
 Providing access to all despite vision limitations, physical disabilities, or out-of-date equipment, may sound limiting, but it really isn't (unless you don't want a larger audience).

 The first thing to abandon is the notion that a Website's appearance can be micromanaged down to the last pixel.
 In fact, the same Website will look very different depending on the browser -- AOL, WebTV, Explorer, Netscape, Opera, Lynx -- not to mention all the different versions.
 Moreover, what looks good on one PC may not look right on other PC's, UNIX machines, MACS, laptops, flat screen monitors.